 Step #1 – Prepare The Growing Container

-If your planting containers are not brand new, wash them thoroughly and allow them to dry in the sun for a day or two before you start.
-Remember that containers must be well-draining, add holes to the bottom as needed before planting.
+If you are planting in used containers, wash them thoroughly and allow them to dry in the sun for a day or two before using them.

 Step #2 –Prepare the Starting Medium

-Prepare your seed starting medium using a 50-50 mix of sharp sand, pumice or perlite, and vermiculite, sphagnum moss or coco coir.
 To sterilize the soil mix, bake it at 350° degrees Fahrenheit for half an hour.
 If you prefer, you can use a commercially prepared, sterilized seed starting mix.

 Step #3 – Fill Containers